-Using Your Phone in France
+Using Your Mobile Phone in France

 These days we cannot live without our mobile phones and they provide a wealth of information at our fingertips.
 Thankfully getting a European sim card and using your phone overseas is easy to do and means you do not end up with a large data roaming billing from your local provider.